 Below: Possibly the world’s only buzkashi monument?]

 On the way out of town later in the day we stopped for lunch at a local restaurant.
 Waitresses proudly handed out double-sided menus, but it turned out that there were only three or four options which were actually available.
 The only side dish was mashed potato, which later turned out not to be mashed potato, but rice.
-A vegetarian for whom the options were limited at the best of times, I ended up with cheese soup with a side of the plain rice – one of the more eccentric meals I ate on the trip.
+As a vegetarian for whom the options were limited at the best of times, I ended up with cheese soup with a side of the plain rice – one of the more eccentric meals I ate on the trip.
 Since food was in limited supply, and tourists were few and far between, the waiting staff were friendly but unused to foreigners, and didn’t know quite how to cope with us.
 What should have been a quick bite to eat took 2 hours in total.
 But the restaurant had Coca-Cola.
 And beer.